Interstate Bridge: Columbia River Crossing (2005–2013)

 I've said it before, but it bears repeating – Vancouver and Clark County residents have the cheapest buy-in to one of the most successful light-rail systems in the world, the MAX system.
 There is over $5 billion invested in light rail across the river.
 We can tap into that system at a very minimal cost.
 We’d be foolish not to.
 The bi-state Columbia River Crossing initiative is making plans for the future of our community for 50 years and beyond.
 This project should not happen without integrating light rail that comes into downtown Vancouver.
 If the final alternative doesn’t have a light rail component, I will not support it.

 In December 2007, Oregon governor Ted Kulongoski advocated for a new bridge, publicly endorsing the Oregon Business Plan's proposal.

-In 2008, as fuel prices increased and project cost estimates soared, many in the area began questioning whether the project is worth the costs.
-In addition, many on the Portland side of the river fear that a 12-lane highway bridge to Vancouver, which many also believe has virtually no land use restrictions, will encourage suburban sprawl and development north of the river.
+In 2008, as fuel prices increased and project cost estimates soared, local news sources questioned whether the project is worth the costs.
+The Portland Mercury wrote a piece voicing concerns that a 12-lane highway bridge to Vancouver, which was believed to have virtually no land use restrictions, would encourage suburban sprawl and development north of the river.

 Interstate Bridge in 2016 with additional illumination for late-night work crews.

 Further concerns over the 12-lane "Columbia River Crossing" (CRC) proposal include its failure to examine critical environmental impacts, such as damage to Clark County's drinking water supply, endangered fish habitat in the Columbia, and air pollution in North Portland.

 In 2008, the Environmental Protection Agency found that the Draft Environmental Impact Statement for the CRC had failed to adequately cover these issues, as well as the potential induced demand for suburban sprawl.
 In a letter to CRC planners, the EPA wrote that "There was no indication (in the CRC environmental impact statement) of how these vulnerable populations might be impacted by air pollution, noise, diesel construction vehicles and increased traffic", referring to minority communities in North Portland.

 In June 2013, the Washington Legislature voted against further funding of the CRC.
-On June 29, Oregon Governor Kitzhaber directed the CRC to shut down operations.
+On June 29, Oregon Governor John Kitzhaber directed the CRC to shut down operations.